 Traumas are often significant life experiences.
-Time passing, or treatment, does not change the fact that they happened, or that they were very hard experiences to go through.
+Time passing or treatment does not change the fact that they happened or that they were very hard experiences to go though.
 In some cases there are permanent changes in outlook and lifestyle.
 This is not always bad.
-The goal of treatment is to lower distress, help put the experience into perspective and help with return to normal functioning.
+The goal of treatment is to lower distress, help put the experience into perspective, and return the child to normal activities and functioning.